SanazRezvani/motor-imagery-blink-bci/README.md

-# Multimodal BCI: Real-Time Motor Imagery Decoding with EEG & Blink Analysis (Python)
+# Real-Time Motor Imagery Decoding with EEG & Blink Analysis (Python)

 This project implements a **real-time Brain-Computer Interface (BCI) pipeline** using EEG data to classify motor imagery EEG signals (kinesthetic motor imagery by imagining grasping with either their left or right hand, involving all fingers), integrating:
 - Motor Imagery (MI) decoding